Folk

 Folk music and song

 I started going to folk clubs whilst a student.
-I went to The Royal Hotel Walsall and The Jug of Punch, Digbeth, Birmingham (home of the Cambells).
+I went to The Royal Hotel Walsall and The Jug of Punch, Digbeth, Birmingham (home of The Cambells).

 Folk Festivals

-See Folk Festivals
+See Folk Festival